alekitto/serializer/doc/cookbook/exclusion_strategies.rst

 Versioning Objects
 ------------------
-JMSSerializerBundle comes by default with a very neat feature which allows you to add versioning support to your objects, e.g. if you want to expose them via an API that is consumed by a third-party:
+KcsSerializerBundle comes by default with a very neat feature which allows you to add versioning support to your objects, e.g. if you want to expose them via an API that is consumed by a third-party: